Image of Bern, Switzerland

 Prior Coursework

-Students are generally not allowed to count graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students are generally not allowed to transfer graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval students are allowed no more than 7 credits of coursework numbered 600 or above taken as a UW undergraduate.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 7 credits of coursework numbered 600 or above taken as a UW-Madison undergraduate.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 15 credits of coursework numbered 600 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation